amkatrutsa/optimization_course/README.md

 ### Questions

-The list of questions ([ru](/MinimumFall.pdf)) about topics in Fall term part of the course that students have to answer two pass the exam.
+The list of questions ([ru](/MinimumFall.pdf)) about topics in Fall term part of the course that students have to answer to pass the exam.

 ## Spring term